Man who was trapped in box, raped as a boy returns to scene of crime; upset over bill to end civil commitment of some Va. sex offenders

 PORTSMOUTH, Va.
-(WAVY) — A 13-year-old Portsmouth teenager was abducted and raped and kept in an underground box for days in 1973.
+(WAVY) — A 13-year-old Portsmouth boy was abducted and raped and kept in an underground box for days in 1973.

 Martin Andrews revisited the scene of the crime with 10 On Your Side and shared his concerns that a law he inspired could be overturned, boxing out all those sexual assault victims benefited by Virginia’s Civil Commitment law.